U.S. official says Washington believes Saudi attacks came from southwest Iran

-WASHINGTON/DUBAI (Reuters) - The United States believes the attacks that crippled Saudi Arabian oil facilities last weekend originated in southwestern Iran, a U.S. official told Reuters on Tuesday.
+WASHINGTON/DUBAI (Reuters) - The United States believes the attacks that crippled Saudi Arabian oil facilities last weekend originated in southwestern Iran, a U.S. official told Reuters on Tuesday, giving an assessment that further increases tension in the Middle East.

-Three officials, speaking to Reuters on condition of anonymity, said the attacks involved both cruise missiles and drones, indicating that it involved a higher degree of complexity and sophistication than initially thought.
+Three officials, speaking to Reuters on condition of anonymity, said the attacks involved both cruise missiles and drones, indicating that they involved a higher degree of complexity and sophistication than initially thought.

+The officials did not provide evidence or explain what U.S. intelligence they were using to make the evaluations.
+Such U.S. intelligence, if it could be shared publicly, could increase pressure on Washington, Riyadh and others to respond, perhaps even militarily.

+Iran denies involvement in the strikes.
+Iran’s allies in Yemen’s civil war, the Houthi movement, claimed responsibility for the attacks.
+The Houthis say they struck the plants with drones, some of which were powered by jet engines.

-U.S. President Donald Trump on Monday said it looked as if Iran was behind the attacks but Washington has yet to produce concrete evidence to support its accusation and Iran denies involvement in the strikes.
+U.S. President Donald Trump on Monday said it looked as if Iran was behind the attacks.

 Saudi Arabia sought to reassure markets after the attack on Saturday halved oil output, saying on Tuesday that full production is now back.